-- (a) Table 3 Sections 1, 2, 3 and 4 show the points given to each buildable design feature that contributes to labour saving on site.
-Points are summed up to form the Buildable Design Score for the buildable design features in these Sections.
-The maximum score for buildable design features shown in Sections 1, 2, 3 and 4 is 10 points. - (b) Points are also given to single integrated components, industry standardisation of building components/design parameters, dry construction, MEP systems and modern construction systems as shown in Section A. The maximum bonus points given under this Section is capped at 20 points. - (c) For Section 1 Mandatory components, these are applicable to specific types of projects as stated.
-Points claimed for these mandatory components cannot be duplicated for claiming of bonus points. - (d) For Section 2 Standardisation, the criteria of minimum module must be met before points are given.
+- (g) For the Section on Mandatory Items, these are applicable to specific types of projects as stated.
+Points claimed for these mandatory items cannot be duplicated for claiming of points under the Sections on Standardisation and Repetition as well as Other Architectural Buildable Features. - (h) For the Section on Standardisation and Repetition, the criteria of minimum module must be met before points are given.
 M denotes 100mm.
 0.5M implies that sizes must be in multiples of 50mm.
-1M implies that sizes must be in multiples of 100mm. - (e) For Section 3 Grids, the criteria of minimum module must be met before points are given.
-M denotes 100mm.
+1M implies that sizes must be in multiples of 100mm.
 For repetition of floor-to-floor height, 0.5M implies that the floor-to-floor height must be in multiples of 50mm.
-For repetition of horizontal grids, 6M implies that spacing between grids must be in multiples of 600mm - (f) The unit of measurement for each type of design feature is in number or area.
-This is specified in the column entitled "Unit of Coverage." - (g) The percentage of coverage of each type of design feature is classified into 2 categories: - (i) $\geq 70\%$ to < 90% - (ii) ≥ 90%
+For repetition of horizontal grids, 6M implies that spacing between grids must be in multiples of 600mm. - (e) For industry standardisation of building components/design parameters under the Section on Other Architectural Buildable Features, please refer to Table 2C, Table 2D, Table 2E and Table 2F. - (f) The unit of measurement for mandatory items, standard building components, repetition of design parameters/grids and buildable features is in number or area.
+This is specified in the column entitled "Unit of Coverage." - (g) The percentage of coverage of each type of mandatory item, standard building component, repetition of design parameter/grid is classified into 2 categories: - (i) $\geq 70\%$ to < 90% - (ii) ≥ 90%

-In the case of single integrated components and design features awarded with bonus points, the percentage of coverage is classified into the following categories:
+In the case of other architectural buildable features, the percentage of coverage is classified into the following categories: